sleekmason/Lilidog/README.md

 - Newsboat RSS reader with a custom configuration already in place and ready for new RSS feeds.

-- BFQ IO Scheduler by Default for spinning drives.
-"Mq-Deadline" for SSD and eMMC, and "None" for nvme. <br/>
-To change this to kernel default, delete 60-scheduler.rules in /etc/udev/rules.d

-- Feh sets the wallpaper directly in lxsession autostart rather than pointing to ~/.fehbg <br/>
-After installation, you may want to change this to ~/.fehbg & in lxsession autostart for customization. <br/>

-- Icons on the desktop by enabling  __pcmanfm --desktop --profile__ in Lxsession autostart.

-- My wife painted rocks for the wallpaper and I found I like them quite a bit:) Maybe you will too.<br/> Feel free to use them however you like, or delete them and point to something else.
-No worries:) <br/> They are mine/yours, not off the internet.

 - System notifications enabled with Dunst.
 Set your own settings in ~/.config/dunst/dunstrc.

 - All scripts are in /usr/local/bin.
 Some of the fun ones are: <br/>